 A problem I see a lot at local motocross tracks, especially with younger A&B riders is a lack of throttle control.
 The throttle is to the stops, there is no traction and berms are getting blown out left and right.

 A while back I was listening to DMXS Radio and Rick Johnson put this into perspective perfectly.
-He was working with Blake Baggett his throttle use and said (listen here):
+He was working with Blake Baggett and said this about his throttle use:

 “We’re working on smoothing him out… Getting him to relax, the throttle does not equate to lap times… It’s traction, roll on the gas and utilize the power the way you need it…”